dapr/quickstarts/hello-world/README.md

 ## Step 3 - Run the Node.js app with Dapr

+Open a new terminal and navigate to the `./hello-world/node` directory and follow the steps below:

 <!-- STEP
 expected_stdout_lines:
 expected_stderr_lines:
 name: "npm install"
+working_dir: node
 -->
-Open a new terminal and navigate to the `./hello-world/node` directory and follow the steps below:

 1. Install dependencies: